dpsproservices/SampleSlicer/README.md

 # SampleSlicer
-Use the open source python pydub with ffmpeg to process a directory or folder full of raw recordings and slice them into seperated individual 16bit stereo .wav files in a second folder.
+Use the open source python pydub with ffmpeg to process a directory or folder full of raw recordings and slice them into seperated individual 16 bit stereo .wav files in a second folder.

 TO DO: